Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Numerical simulations and methods

 \subsection{Analysing the simulation output}

 The total runtime of the fiducial simulation is 1280 Myr, which is just after the centres of the two galaxies fully coalesce.
 We analyse the galaxy at the time output we deem to be closest in terms of SFR and morphology to the Haro 11 galaxy.
-This, current observed, time is set as 0 Myr and is as the galaxies are undergoing their second interaction.
+We define the snapshot that best matches the observations (i.e. current day) as 0 Myr, during the second close interaction.
 The morphology and kinematics we calculate are largely invariant on the choice of time by several Myr, but the SFR can vary by a factor of 2-4 within only a few Myr.
-After $\gtrsim10$\,Myr, the morphology (and SFR) is notable different to Haro 11.
+After $\gtrsim10$\,Myr, the morphology and SFR are notably different to Haro 11.

 The exact morphology and kinematics of the inner galaxy is dependent on the viewing angle we adopt.
-Our approach is to find an angle by eye that improves the match for the inner morphology (i.e. relative position between knots and the 'ear') while keeping the tidal tail at roughly the correct relative angle to the inner morphology.
+Our approach is to find an angle that improves the match for the inner morphology (i.e. relative position between knots and the 'ear') while keeping the tidal tail at roughly the correct relative angle to the inner morphology.
 The fiducial viewing angle is in-between the $z$ and $y$ axis of the simulation (specifically, $\hat{n}=[0.26, -0.64, 0.72]$).
 The morphology is insensitive to a change in angles within a subtended angle $\sim10^\circ\times10^\circ$, with some directions being less or more affected.

 The SFR is calculated by binning stars by stellar age, summing the stellar mass within each time bin, then subtracting the stellar mass of a neighbouring bin and dividing by the bin size.
 Our results are presented with a 1 Myr bin width to highlight the quick variations during the interactions.
-However, if adopting 10 Myr bins, which is equivalent to the timescale for \Halpha observations, the overall SFR history was found to be similar.
+However, if adopting 10 Myr bins, which is equivalent to the timescale for \Halpha observations, the overall SFR history was found to be very similar.